svpino/jagent/README.md

 You can go ahead now and load the page in a browser.
 As you may imagine, the color of the `<div>` we added depends on the browser we are loading the page in.
 In Chrome the color will be red, meanwhile Internet Explorer will display it blue unless it's IE 8, which will display the `<div>` in yellow.

-For a more complex example, download the [example](https://github.com/svpino/jagent/tree/master/example) html included in the project repository.
+For a more complex example, download the [example folder](https://github.com/svpino/jagent/tree/master/example) included in the project repository.